openmpf/openmpf-docker/README.md

 (you may be able to get away with less but this is what we have been successful with), and 4096 MB (4 GB) of disk swap space.

-Also install the docker-compose command
+#### Install Docker Compose

-If you installed Docker for Mac or Docker for Windows, then docker-compose should already be included.
+If you installed Docker for Mac or Docker for Windows, then `docker-compose` should already be included.
 If you are installing on Linux, you will need to follow the instructions found [here](https://docs.docker.com/compose/install/).

 Please make sure you have at least `version 1.22.0` installed before continuing.
-To check this, run `docker-compose --version`.
+To check this, run:

+-  `docker-compose --version`.

 ### Build the OpenMPF Docker Images

 Clone the [openmpf-docker repository](https://github.com/openmpf/openmpf-docker):

 - `git clone https://github.com/openmpf/openmpf-docker.git`

 Download the most recent Oracle Java SE JDK 8 64-bit Linux RPM from [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html).
 If